VirtueDevOps/Brewing_Predictive-Maintenance/README.md

 Deploy the model: Once you have a model that performs well on the training data, you can deploy it to the production environment.
 This might involve integrating the model into the brewing equipment's control system or building a standalone application that uses the model to make predictions.

 Monitor and maintain the model: After deploying the model, it is important to monitor its performance over time to ensure that it is still performing well and making accurate predictions.
 You may need to retrain the model periodically to incorporate new data and maintain its accuracy.

+*The script itself includes placeholder code for each of the steps involved in building and deploying a machine learning model for predictive maintenance on beer brewing equipment.
+You can customize this code with specific details about your equipment, such as the types of controllers and sensors used, as well as any additional data preprocessing, visualization, or evaluation steps that may be required.*